khoaHyh/sonicsight/ARCHITECTURE.md

 This document is a brainstorm 🧠⛈️ on system design and the systematic approach to implementing this project.
-Not to be confused with "ML architecture" which is used a synonym to describe the template or structure of the **model**.
+Not to be confused with "ML architecture" which is sometimes used as a synonym to describe the template or structure of the **model**.

 ## TODOs